astronomer/docs/software/deploy-rollbacks.md

 When you trigger a rollback, the following information is rolled back:

 - All project code, including DAGs.
 - Your Astro Runtime version.
-Note that you cannot roll back to a restricted Runtime version, as they can include major bugs and performance issues.
+Note that if you roll back to a restricted Runtime version they can include major bugs and performance issues.
 - Your Deployment's DAG deploy setting.

 The following information isn't rolled back: